 As always, the willowy Knightley is easy on the eye.
 She wears the stylish clothes and mannish hairstyle well, but is no longer young enough to convince as a breathy, pigtailed teenager.
 She is at her best when she abandons her familiar facial mannerisms and allows the character to take over.
 Her furious outburst when she realises that Willy has effectively killed their baby, by selling the rights of her best-selling Claudine novels for a paltry 5,000 francs, is bold and completely credible.

-Though set at the turn of the last century, the storyline is surprisingly modern and utterly relevant.
+Though set at the turn of the last century, the storyline is surprisingly modern and utterly relevant to the Me Too campaign.
 West endows Willy with a queasily unsettling charm, bullying and cajoling his young spouse into writing the semi-autobiographical ripping yarns that finance their flashy lifestyle, while assuming all the credit for their success under his own by-line.

 As he becomes more sexually needy, she becomes more sexually adventurous – for a brief period, they unknowingly share the body of a bored, beautiful American millionaire (Eleanor Tomlinson).
 As her social circle widens, it is not long before Colette is exchanging unsubtle, come hither glances with a variety of beauties, to the obvious excitement of her old roué of a husband.

 Always open to the notion of a quick buck, he willingly indulges her aspirations to become a performance artiste and ruins himself financially in the process.
-But worse is in store for him when Colette falls genuinely in love with Missy, (Denise Gough), an intriguing, cross-dressing actor , who will be her companion throughout her long life.
+But worse is in store for him when Colette falls genuinely in love with Missy (Denise Gough), an intriguing, cross-dressing actor , who will become her companion throughout her long life.

-The two big name central performances will inevitably sell this multi-layered film, but what remain etched in the mind are those glorious visual set pieces depicting the decadence of demi-monde Parisian society, straight out of the paintings of Toulouse-Lautrec and Giovanni Boldini.
+The two big name central performances will inevitably sell this multi-layered film, but what remain etched in the mind are those glorious visual set pieces depicting the lushness of la France profonde and the decadence of demi-monde Parisian society, straight out of the paintings of Toulouse-Lautrec and Giovanni Boldini.